spectrum-health-systems/myavatool-web-service/doc/man/manual-custom-myavatar-web-services.md

 }
 ```

+#### What does `GetVersion()` do?
+* Returns the MAWS version string (e.g., "Version 1.0").
+* The version that is returned should be the same as the development branch.
+For example, if you are developing version 2.1 of MAWS, the `GetVersion()` method should return "Version 2.1", even if the actual version of the sourcecode is different.

 Copy the `GetVersion()` method code above, and paste it where the `HelloWorld()` method was in the *MyAvatoolWebService* class.

 Now your *MyAvatoolWebService.asmx.cs* file should look like this: